Print Edition - 2017-05-28 | News

 Discussions on government policies and programmes presented by the President on Thursday started after the main opposition allowed the House to function

-The ruling Nepali Congress-Maoist Centre alliance on Saturday agreed to withdraw an impeachment motion its lawmakers had filed against Chief Justice Sushila Karki, paving the way for House resumption and discussions on government policies and programmes presented by the President on Thursday.
+May 28, 2017-The ruling Nepali Congress-Maoist Centre alliance on Saturday agreed to withdraw an impeachment motion its lawmakers had filed against Chief Justice Sushila Karki, paving the way for House resumption and discussions on government policies and programmes presented by the President on Thursday.

 The CPN-UML, which had been objecting to the impeachment motion against the chief justice, had been obstructing House proceedings also to protest the government’s May 22 decision to revise the number and boundaries of local units in Tarai districts.

 The main opposition decided not to obstruct House proceedings after the ruling parties at a meeting on Saturday agreed to withdraw the impeachment motion against Karki, according to Bhanu Bhakta Dhakal, chief whip of the UML.
 The parties reached an agreement to this effect during a meeting with the main opposition prior to Saturday’s Parliament meeting.

 The ruling coalition is likely to withdraw the impeachment motion, filed on April 30, on Sunday.

 The move to impeach CJ Karki by 251 NC and Maoist Centre lawmakers had become an albatross around the ruling coalition’s neck, as it had not only met with severe criticism from several quarters but was also stayed by the Supreme Court five days later on May 5.